hryoung/AndroidApplication/README.md

 # Dog Query Application
-- developed an android application for users to input dog characteristics into a database and query through it
+- Developed an android application for users to input dog characteristics into a database and query through it
-- utilized SQLite to manipulate the database data based on the breed, size, and age
+- Utilized SQLite to manipulate the database data based on the breed, size, and age
 ## Saving input to the database
 <img src=images/image7.png width= "200">.
 - Type in dog info